Mips2648/plugins-translations/README.md

 Save it and commit in your beta branch.

-It will immediately run and generate translations file for your plugin for following language: de_DE, en_US & es_ES, push changes if any in a new branch `translations` of your repository and create a pull request that you can review and eventually validate.
+It will immediately run and generate translations file for your plugin for following language: de_DE, en_US & es_ES, push changes, if any, in a new branch `translations` of your repository and create a pull request that you can review and eventually validate.
 It couldn't be easier ;-)

 ## Optional input parameters